rflepp/SplitterNet-Efficient-Mobile-Denoising-Models-CVPR2024/README.md

 #### 3. First steps

 - Add the wanted dataset.
 If the dataset is not cropped into patches yet, create those using the ```data_preprocessing > cropping_parallel.py``` file.
 Please make sure to see the data loading function to set your paths and the needed file pairing algorithm.
-For MIDD you can have thee configuration of one noisy to one denoised or 20 noiosy to the same denoised image.
+For MIDD you can have the configuration of one noisy to one denoised or 20 noisy to the same denoised image.
 - Add the wanted testset.
 It needs to have a form with two subfolders ```/denoised/``` and ```/original/```
-- Add the ABSPATH variable in the run_evaluation.sh and run_training.sh file to the wanted folder.
+- Add the ABSPATH variable in the run_evaluation.sh and run_training.sh files to the wanted folder.
 - Let TensorFlow XLA know the CUDA path if needed using ```XLA_FLAGS=--xla_gpu_cuda_data_dir=```

 <br/>